yanivlav/AmazonBestSellerPrediction/README.md

 ***Data Acquisition***

-Using **Selenium** we managed to scrape more the 100,000 data cells on more than 13,000 items in Amazon Both Best Seller and regular items
+- Using **Selenium** we managed to scrape more the 100,000 data cells on more than 13,000 items in Amazon Both Best Seller and regular items

 ***Data Handling***

-With the **BeautifulSoup ( bs4 )** library we collected and arranged the data and exported the data into a .csv file We used various methodes in order to clean tha data :
+- With the **BeautifulSoup ( bs4 )** library we collected and arranged the data and exported the data into a .csv file
+- We used various methodes in order to clean tha data :
   - Removing duplicates
   - Removing corrupted values
   - Normalizing
   - Transform all data to type Float

 ***Exploratory Data Analysis ( EDA )***

-In oredr to analyze our DataFrame we used **seaborn** and **matplotlib** visualization libraries
+- In oredr to analyze our DataFrame we used **seaborn** and **matplotlib** visualization libraries
   - Pie plot
   - Histogram
   - Boxplot
   - Scatter plot
   - pairplot

-Dealing with outliers using IQR variable
+- Dealing with outliers using IQR variable

-Using **Chi Test** to determine if there is correlation between data features
+- Using **Chi Test** to determine if there is correlation between data features

 ***Supervised Learning***

-**prediction models :**
+- **prediction models :**
   - Logistic Regression, r2_score
   - KNN

 ***Unsupervised Learning***

-**prediction modules :**
+- **prediction models :**
   - K-means, silhouette score
   - Hierarchical agglomerative clustering
   - DBSCAN

 ***